2300275/CS220AU-DP/index.md

 Furthermore, the video above created by SCMP stated that foreign websites such as Facebook and NewYork TImes are blocked.
 Instead, alternatives are created for Chinese netizens to access but even these home-bred apps and websites have strict surveillance and control by adopting the real-name system.
 ID number, phone number and real name are required to register any accounts for these websites.
 Because of that, privacy in Chinese internet does not exist and "big brother' is always watching from behind.

 ### Case study: Hong Kong as the frontline of China’s internet interference
 Hong Kong is a unique location that inherited democratic system and ideology as the United Kingdom’s colony before 1997.
 It is one of the few areas in China territory that is not included inside China’s Great FireWall that has limits of speech and heavy surveillance.
 Therefore, the environment of Hong Kong’s internet was the same as western nations that enjoyed a high degree of freedom of speech.
 This resulted in internet culture that is a mixture of Chinese culture with the usage of western online platforms including Facebook, Instagram and also local social medias and forums such as 9GAG and HKGolden.

-Before Chinese tech giants stepped into the global market, Hong Kong was their main semi-foreign audience.
-Taobao was a successful shopping platform which
+After Taobao is founded in 2003, it is accessible to all Chinese-speaking regions and as a result HOng Kong became one of its customer base.
+After the implementation of Alipay, a electric payment app using QR code technology, Taobao defeated Ebay in 2005 and became the largest online shopping platform in China[^5].
+This allows Hong Kong people to enjoy domestic products from heavy machinary to toothbrush with a low cost and high accessibility.

 Other than that, although the mainland has blockage of internet to the outside, VPN has become relatively cheap and easy to access.